xdmushui/partner-center-sdk/develop/get-portal-requests-without-mfa.md

 - Partner Center API

-This topic explains how to obtain a list of most recent requests, which made by users who access Partner Center portal without completing MFA authentication.
+This article explains how to obtain a list of most recent requests, which made by users who access Partner Center portal without completing multi-factor authentication (MFA).

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials.

-## REST Request
+## REST request

 ### Request syntax